California Valley, California: Services

 Community services are provided by the California Valley Community Service District (CSD).
 This includes road maintenance and limited trash service.
 The Community Center includes a fire station, small library, and community assembly hall.
 The address is 13084 Soda Lake Road, on the south side of Soda Lake Road, approximately 2 mi south of Highway 58, in the village of California Valley.

 Water, a porta-potty and a pay phone are available at the Community Center.
 The quality of the water is in dispute.
 Many California Valley residents consider the water potable, but signage to the contrary has been posted in the past.

 Electricity is available in parts of California Valley.
 Telephone service is available through SBC.
 The local prefix is (805) 475-XXXX.
 There is strong analog mobile phone coverage and limited ("backscatter") GSM mobile phone coverage, as well as limited Nextel coverage.
 Verizon Wireless does have a sole tower which overlooks and covers a good portion of the valley.

 The local zip code is 93453.
 Mail is delivered to drop boxes at the Community Center.
 Main roads (Belmont Trail, Soda Lake Road, Seven Mile Road) are paved to an extent.
 Others are packed dirt or decomposed granite.
 Other than the main roads, the only maintained roads are those with homes on them.
 Roads are frequently maintained only up to residential driveways.

 Blue "No Services" signs are posted at major intersections leading into the California Valley area.
 No gas stations exist in the California Valley area.
 The nearest gasoline stations are in Taft/Maricopa, Atascadero/Santa Margarita, and on the outskirts of Paso Robles.
 This has led to stranded travelers on a number of occasions.
 Tow truck service is available but may be delayed for several hours.

 Law enforcement is provided by the County Sheriff, but there is no local office or assigned unit.
 The California Highway Patrol infrequently patrols Highway 58.
 No medical services (doctors, clinics, hospitals) are available in the California Valley area.
 Fire and rescue services are provided by San Luis Obispo County Fire Station #42 located at the Community Center.
-The Station is staffed Tuesday through Thursday.
+The Station is staffed 24 hours a day, 7 days a week, all year long.
 Helicopter MEDEVAC service from Santa Maria and Bakersfield is available, weather permitting.